What makes Go Like the Wind special?

 Grades: Infants (from 6 weeks) – Grade 9

-Multi-National Faculty and Student Body: Argentina, Bulgaria, China, Denmark, England, France, Germany, Guatemala, India, Iran, Iraq, Italy, Japan, Jordan, Kurdistan, Lebanon, Mexico, New Zealand, Pakistan, Poland, Russia, Saudi Arabia, Somalia, South Africa, South Korea, Spain, Sri Lanka, Tanzania
+Multi-Cultural Faculty and Student Body: Argentina, Austria, Bulgaria, China, Denmark, England, France, Germany, Guatemala, India, Iran, Iraq, Italy, Japan, Jordan, Kurdistan, Lebanon, Mexico, New Zealand, Pakistan, Poland, Russia, Saudi Arabia, Somalia, South Africa, South Korea, Spain, Sri Lanka, Tanzania

 Students’ and Faculty’s Native Languages: 22